aliterc/aliterc.github.io/index.md

 With his income as a fisherman, Omar has been able to set up a small shop, which helps to support his wife and six children.
 But business has suffered of late.

 “The company has destroyed our lives.
 My business is affected.
 I used to sell cooked food to the fishermen.
 They no longer come here to buy food because my business is a little far from the ocean now,” Omar said.

 Satellite images of the area between December 2010 and October 2014 show the build-up of mining-related sand deposits around Nagonha.
 The images also reveal the gradual change in the natural flow of water.

-By October 2014, the satellite imagery shows that about 280 0 square metres of wetland north of the village were covered by the sand, and that the channel connecting the lagoons north of the village to the sea had been blocked.
+By October 2014, the satellite imagery shows that about 2800 square metres of wetland north of the village were covered by the sand, and that the channel connecting the lagoons/ləˈɡuːn/ north of the village to the sea had been blocked.

 Not only did these changes to the landscape put villagers at risk of being washed into the Indian Ocean, it also meant that Nagonha’s residents were deprived of vital natural resources provided by nearby wetlands, including drinking water, medicinal plants, wild fruit, firewood and lagoons for fishing.